Council Tax Reduction and Housing Benefit

 Information on Welfare Reform Benefit changes is now available.

-Within the Operational Services section of the Department of Finance and Corporate Services we are constantly looking at ways to improve the service we provide to you.
-To help us, we conduct an annual customer satisfaction survey.
+Within the Operational Services section of the Department of Finance and Resources we are constantly looking at ways to improve the service we provide to you.
+To help us, we conduct a Benefits customer satisfaction survey.
 The results of our 2013/14 survey are shown in the document below.

 You will need Adobe Acrobat Reader to view this document.
 Download Adobe Reader here.